taw00/howto/configure-send-only-email-via-smtp-relay.fedora.md

 ### Get your email provider's SMTP server information

 Search for your email provider's smtp domain and port and any special requirements to use it.
-For yandex.com for example, I fould out that...
+For yandex.com, for example, I found out that...

 * `smtp.yandex.com` is the server -- even though they have a lot of various web targets for their service.
 * Ports 587 and 465 are supported.
 And a lot of the documentation mentions 465.
 Don't use that.
 Use 587.